Amroha district

 Amroha district is one of the 75 districts of the Indian state of Uttar Pradesh.
 Amroha was earlier a part of Moradabad district.
 On 15 April 1997, it was separated from Moradabad and made a new district.
 This district was named Jyotiba Phule Nagar, but in 2012 it was changed to Amroha.
+It is located in western India near the Ganga River region of Rohilkhand.

 History

 The Battle of Amroha was fought between the Mongols and Alauddin Khilji on 20 December 1305.
 Alauddin won the battle.
-Later, the territory occupied by the present district was part of the Sambhal sarkar of Delhi subah under the Mughal empire.
+Later, the territory occupied by the present district was part of the Sambhal sarkar of Delhi subah under the Mughal Empire.
 Later it came under the control of Awadh.
 In 1801, the administration of this territory was ceded to the British East India Company by the Nawab of Awadh.
 On 24 April 1997, this district was carved out by separating Amroha, Dhanora and Hasanpur tehsils of the erstwhile Moradabad district.
 In 2012, this district was renamed from Jyotiba Phule Nagar district to Amroha district.